esphome/esphome-docs/guides/faq.rst

 I have a question...
 How can I contact you?
 -------------------------------------------

 Sure!
-I'd be happy to help :) You can contact me here:
+We are be happy to help :) You can contact us here:

 -  `Discord <https://discord.gg/KhAMKrd>`__
 -  `Home Assistant Community Forums <https://community.home-assistant.io/c/third-party/esphome>`__